Commissioner of the NBA: Adam Silver (2014–present)

 On February 1, 2014, Adam Silver was unanimously approved to succeed David Stern as Commissioner of the NBA.
-Originally the Deputy Commissioner from 2006 through 2014, he was a protege of David Stern, who endorsed Silver to be his replacement in October 2013.
+Originally the Deputy Commissioner from 2006 through 2014, he was a protege of Stern, who endorsed Silver to be his replacement in October 2013.
 Previously, Silver worked as senior vice president of NBA Entertainment, president of NBA Entertainment, a special assistant to the commissioner, NBA chief of staff, and Deputy Commissioner under Stern.
 Basketballs for games now contain Silver's signature, a first for the NBA.
 Silver hand-picked Mark Tatum as his Deputy Commissioner and Chief Operating Officer.
 Tatum is the first African-American Deputy Commissioner of the NBA in history.

-Three months into Silver's tenure, he banned Los Angeles Clippers owner Donald Sterling from the league for life in response to racist comments made by Sterling, during a private telephone conversation with Sterling's girlfriend.
+Three months into Silver's tenure, he banned Los Angeles Clippers owner Donald Sterling from the league for life in response to racist comments made by Sterling during a private telephone conversation with Sterling's girlfriend.
 Additionally, he fined Sterling US$2.5 million, the maximum allowed under the NBA Constitution, and urged owners to vote to expel Sterling from ownership of the Clippers, which they eventually did.
-Steve Ballmer, the former Microsoft CEO, became the new owner of the Clippers.
+Former Microsoft CEO Steve Ballmer became the new owner of the Clippers.

-Six years into Silver's tenure, he announced that the league would suspend operations as a result of Rudy Gobert testing positive for coronavirus disease 2019.
+Six years into Silver's tenure, he announced that the league would suspend operations as a result of Rudy Gobert testing positive for COVID-19.